Scrobipalpa costella

 grey-sprinkled.
 Terminal joint of palpi shorter than second.
 Forewings reddish -ochreous, sometimes suffusedly irrorated with dark fuscous; a dark fuscous triangular costal blotch extending from 1/4 to 2/3 and reaching fold, including the black stigmata, first discal followed by another black dot obliquely beneath it; an indistinct pale angulated fascia at 3/4; often a dark fuscous terminal suffusion.
 Hindwings 1, grey.
 The larva is greyish green; dorsal and subdorsal lines sometimes darker; 2 and 3 dark purplish-brown; head and plate of 2 black.

 Adults appear in September and spend the winter.
 After overwintering, they are on wing till June.

 The larvae feed on Solanum dulcamara.
 They mine the leaves of their host plant.
-Young larvae bore in the midrib.
-From there, they make rather small, brownish, wrinkled blotches.
-Later they may create blotches that extend further from the midrib, start boring or live freely on the host plant.
-Pupation takes place outside of the mine.
 Larvae can be found from mid September to June.